Big rooms for data storage are not new! |

 Looking back its hard to imagine that 3 or 4 programs would share an edit suite and their video content (offline resolution obviously) co-exist on one or two 2GB of SCSI storage.

-Above: Bottom drive is a 5 1/4" Avid original drive, more then likely 'Narrow' and the top one
+Above: Bottom drive is a 5 1/4" Avid original drive, more then likely 'Narrow' and the top one is the 'Barn Door' update, that could be up to 23GB in size and 'fast' and 'wide.' |

 The 90's saw NLE systems progress from offline systems with two or three 1GB or 2GB External "Classic" SCSI drives into online suites with broadcast quality Standard Definition pictures being delivered from Ultra Fast and Wide SCSI drives stacked to knee high!
 Systems such as the MC1000 and MC4000 were the Avid online systems of the day and Lightworks also rolled some heavy guns out with the HeavyWorks which offered multi-cam editing and broadcast quality pictures.